geoscixyz/em/content/maxwell4_tdem/circuitmodel_for_eminduction/index.rst

 In the following pages we illustrate

-- How to transform frequency domain response to time domain
+.. - How to transform frequency domain response to time domain
-- Convert frequency domain response to time domain
+.. - Convert frequency domain response to time domain
-- Provide widgets to explore concepts
+.. - Provide widgets to explore concepts

 .. toctree::
     :maxdepth: 1

     transientresponse
+    understanding_trasientEMresponse
+    synthesis_FDEMandTDEMresponse